Ahold's CFO to leave company in 2020

-AMSTERDAM, Sept 9 (Reuters) - Ahold Delhaize, the Dutch-American supermarket operator, on Monday said its chief financial officer will leave the company when his term expires in April 2020.
+AMSTERDAM (Reuters) - Ahold Delhaize (AD.AS), the Dutch-American supermarket operator, said on Monday its chief financial officer will leave the company when his term expires in April 2020.

 Jeff Carr has served as CFO at Ahold, the largest supermarket operator on the U.S. East Coast, since 2011.
 He has informed the board he will not seek a third term, Ahold said.